neondatabase/website/content/docs/reference/glossary.md

 ### Safekeeper

 A Neon architecture component responsible for the durability of database changes.
 PostgreSQL streams WAL records to Safekeepers.
 A quorum algorithm based on Paxos ensures that when a transaction is committed, it is stored on a majority of Safekeepers and can be recovered if a node is lost.
 Safekeepers are deployed in different availability zones to ensure high availability and durability.

+### Scale-to-zero

+Scale-to-zero refers to Neon's _Auto-suspend compute_ feature, which places a compute endpoint into an `Idle` state when it is not being used.
+Neon suspends a compute after five minutes of inactivity, by default.

 ### Serverless